lorenzo-rovigatti/be-lazy/plotting.md

 s0 legend "Experiments"
 ```

-The full list of commands can be found in the [official documentation](http://plasma-gate.weizmann.ac.il/Grace/doc/UsersGuide.html#s5).
+As far as I know, everything that can be done with the [GUI](#GUI) can also be done in a script.
+So, in principle, it is possible to write scripts that define regions, fit to data, prepare multi-graph plots, *etc*.
+Check the [official documentation](http://plasma-gate.weizmann.ac.il/Grace/doc/UsersGuide.html#s5) for the full list of commands and options.

+It is also possible to use [pygrace](http://pygrace.github.io/) to create xmgrace plots directly from within Python.

 ### Miscellaneous tips & tricks

-* To copy & paste use `ctrl + insert` and `shift + insert`.
-Your default OS shortcuts do not work.
+* Your default OS shortcuts for copying & pasting text will not work.
+Use `ctrl + insert` and `shift + insert` instead.
 On Linux, you can also use the mouse middle button.